 The need for secure key storage

-Cryptographic processing in hardware only solves one part of the cryptographic problem - the other problems are due to the secret data that you need to use to be secure:
+Cryptographic processing in hardware only solves one part of the cryptographic problem.
+The other problems are due to the secret data that you need to secure:

-- secret key data (either symmetric cryptography keys or public key private certificates) needs to be safely stored;
+- Secret key data (either symmetric cryptography keys or public key cryptography private certificates) needs to be safely stored;

 The secret keys are one of the most important things that needs to be protected on an IoT device.
 If an attacker gains access to them they could impersonate a device and potentially get access to your network or that of the device owner; or they could use it to steal your intellectual property or the legally protected personal data of the device owner.